 ‘Based on an internal assessment by Advanced

-How do you prove that a ML-based forecast is better than the existing one?
+How do you prove that an ML-based forecast is better than the existing one?

-Which are the key requirements for data to build and run the model?
+Which are the key requirements for data to build and run an ML model?

-What is the forecast horizon which comes out of the model?
+What is a forecast horizon in an ML model?

-Can the model be based only on a single causal?
+Can a model be based only on a single data input apart from historical sales?

 How long does it take to launch the model in full?

-What is specific in your approach to one of the big consulting firms like BCG, SAAS have?
+What is specific in your approach to one of the big consulting firms like Accenture, SAAS and others have?